 Step 1: Data Matching

 Under the new process our electoral register is uploaded securely to the Department of Work and Pensions (DWP) where it is matched against their records.
-In addition to this, we have the discretion to use local data (e.g. Council Tax records) to perform a matching exercise as well.
+In addition to this, we have the discretion to use local records (e.g. Council Tax records) to perform a data matching exercise.